 1. The parks are much bigger than you can imagine

-4. Not always “The Sunshine State”
+4. Not always the Sunshine State

-Many people I talk to are saddened to check their weekly weather forecast and see a 40% chance of rain (or more) every day of their summer vacation.
+Many people we hear from are saddened to check their weekly weather forecasts and see a 40% chance (or more) of rain every day of their summer vacation.
 Try not to let this get you down.
-Understand, it will probably rain every day you are here if you visit during the “rainy season” (about late May to mid-October).
-Luckily, it doesn’t typically last.
-Expect about an hour of heavy rain in the afternoon and enjoy the rest of your day.
-Of course there are lucky, dry days and days when the rain seems it will never stop.
-During those times, take advantage of rides that remain open during bad weather (the lines will be almost nonexistent)!
-Just remember to take extreme weather warnings, such as lighting storms, seriously.
-And if a ride or water park is closed due to weather, it’s for your own safety.
-The rain is just one of mother nature’s forces to deal with so be prepared for any weather no matter what time of year you come.
+Understand, it will probably rain every day you are here if you visit during the “rainy season” (about late May to mid-October), but, luckily, it doesn’t typically last.
+Expect about an hour of heavy rain in the afternoon, but then you can go and enjoy the rest of your day.
+Of course, there are lucky dry days, and days when the rain seems like it will never stop; during those times, take advantage of rides that remain open during bad weather (the lines will be almost nonexistent!).
+A rainstorm is also a great time to check out shows, such as the Horror Make-Up Show at Universal or Blue Horizons at SeaWorld.

 5. Pay attention to extra fees